This post may contain affiliate links. Please read our disclosure policy.

 2 cups cooked crab meat, 1/4 cup Japanese mayo, 1 tbsp sriracha, 2 tsp sesame oil, 2 serranos, 2 tsp rice vinegar, 3 scallions

 • Sushi Bundt Cake: Coat a bundt pan thoroughly with cooking oil spray.
 Press half of the seasoned rice into the bottom of the pan.
 Layer the sliced cucumber, crab tampico mixture, and sliced avocados over the rice.
 Press the remaining rice firmly on top to secure the layers.
-Place your serving plate upside down on top of the bundt cake pan and careful flip all of it over so the cake is now upright.
+Place your serving plate upside down on top of the bundt cake pan and carefully flip all of it over so the cake is now upright.
 Tap lightly on the top of the pan until the cake releases.

 cooking oil spray, 1 english cucumber, 2 avocados